Search other topics…

 Conclusion

-Cognitive Behavioral Therapy for Insomnia stands as a well-supported, first-line treatment for chronic insomnia.
+Cognitive Behavioral Therapy for Insomnia often stands as a well-supported, first-line treatment for chronic insomnia.
 Its effectiveness is consistently demonstrated across numerous studies, showing significant improvements in sleep initiation, maintenance, and overall sleep quality.

 References